 Saith Seren employs six staff and has a team of volunteers who organise the centre’s regular live music nights.
 The pub pays homage to its music hall roots with a busy entertainment schedule and eventually hopes to host a live act every night.

 Community ownership is a growing trend in the Welsh town, with local football club Wrexham FC owned by Wrexham Supporters Trust.
 CGW has offered advice to several other Welsh co-operatives hoping to start similar projects.

 Marc Jones, one of the directors, said: “The Hub gave us some expert advice which allowed us to go through the very difficult process of setting up a co-operative from scratch.”

 HOW WE HELPED

-- We advised on setting up a co-operative
+- We helped the group set up as a co-operative

 Read more in this category